Nice – 12 tips for Sustainable Tourism and Luxury Travel in 2024

 Nice is a city racing towards the future.
 I’ve seen the sustainability transformation for every visit and the pace is accelerating.
 Trams, parks, redevelopments, low emission zones, walking and cycling infrastructure, the list is long.
 My love for the sea, the light, the vibe, and natural beauty is amplified by the city’s dedication to preserving its breathtaking environment and minimising the ecological impact.
 From sustainable accommodations to local cuisine, you can experience the best of both worlds – indulging in luxury while treading lightly on the planet.

 What’s your favourite spot on the French Riviera?
 How do you rank it in comparison to other luxury hot spots in Europe?
 Let us know in the comment section!
-Don’t forget to subscribe to the newsletter and benefit from travel tips, interviews and inspirational examples of sustainable travel.
+Don’t forget to subscribe to the newsletter and benefit from travel tips, interviews and inspirational examples of deep travel and sustainable tourism.